Formality of a higher-codimensional Swiss-Cheese operad: Proof of the formality

+\begin{proposition} The map $\pi : \vgraphs_{1n}^{0}(k,l) \to \vscV_{1n}(k,l)$ is a quasi-isomorphism. \end{proposition} \begin{proof} As in the case $m = 2$, the map $\pi$ is clearly surjective on cohomology, so we just need to check that $\vgraphs_{1n}^{0}(k,l)$ has the correct Betti numbers.
 The proofs of Lemmas~\ref{lem:qiso-k-zero},~\ref{lem:split}, and~\ref{lem:other-lemma} can be adapted in a straightforward manner.
 We can follow the same proofs, replacing $m$ with $1$.
 The crucial difference will be in the splitting of the complex $\vgraphs_{1n}^{0}(k,l)_{\conn}$ or of $I_{k,l}$. \begin{itemize}[nosep] \item In $\vgraphs_{1n}^{0}(k,0)_{\conn}$ (for Lemma~\ref{lem:qiso-k-zero}), we set $U$ to be the submodule where the $(k+1)$th external vertex is isolated but not adjacent to a terrestrial internal vertex (terrestrial vertices are ordered for $m=1$), $V$ the submodule where the $(k+1)$th external vertex is isolated and adjacent to a terrestrial internal vertex, and $W$ all other kinds of graphs. \item In $I_{k,l}$ (for Lemma~\ref{lem:split}), we use the same splitting as for $\vgraphs_{1n}^{0}(k,0)_{\conn}$. \item In $\vgraphs_{1n}^{0}(0,l)$ (for Lemma~\ref{lem:other-lemma}), we keep the same $U$, $V$, and $V'$ as in the proof of Lemma~\ref{lem:other-lemma}.
-We change the submodules $W$ and $W'$: in $W$, we require the last external vertex to be connected to a univalent internal terrestrial vertex, while in $W'$ we put all other graphs. \end{itemize} With these changes, we obtain the correct recurrence relations on the Betti numbers. \end{proof}
+We change the submodules $W$ and $W'$: in $W$, we require the last external vertex to be connected to a univalent internal terrestrial vertex, while in $W'$ we put all other graphs. \end{itemize} With this, we obtain the correct recurrence relations on the Betti numbers. \end{proof}